Highmoor, Oxfordshire

-Highmoor is a village and civil parish in the Chiltern Hills in Oxfordshire, about 4 mi west of Henley-on-Thames.
+Highmoor is a village and civil parish in the Chiltern Hills, in the South Oxfordshire district, in Oxfordshire, England, about 4 mi west of Henley-on-Thames.
 The parish includes the hamlet of Satwell.
 The Grade II Listed Church of England parish church of Saint Paul at Highmoor Cross was designed by the architect Joseph Morris of Reading and built by Robert Owthwaite of Henley-on-Thames in 1859 as a chapel of ease by the vicar of Rotherfield Peppard to cater for the wider rural population of the parish.
 Highmoor later became a separate parish but the church was closed by a pastoral order in June 2012 as a result of a dwindling congregation.
 The church was then put up for sale by the Diocese of Oxford.
+In 2011 the parish had a population of 278.